 a.
 Regulatory History

 US EPA established two TMDLs in the Malibu Creek Watershed, a TMDL for Nutrients on March 21, 2003 (2003 TMDL) and a TMDL for Malibu Creek and Lagoon for Sedimentation and Nutrients to Address Benthic Community Impairments on July 2, 2013 (2013 TMDL).
+The 2003 TMDL applied to the whole watershed and the 2013 TMDL only applied to the portion of the watershed below Malibou Lake.
+The 2013 TMDL was more stringent and superseded the portions of the 2003 TMDL that applied to waterbodies below Malibou Lake.
 Because an implementation plan is not a required element of a TMDL established by US EPA, these TMDLs do not include implementation plans or schedules to achieve the LAs and WLAs assigned to discharges in the Malibu Creek Watershed.

 The Los Angeles Water Board established an Implementation Plan for the two US EPA TMDLs on December 8, 2016 (Resolution No. R16-2009).
 The Implementation Plan describes the regulatory tools, implementation alternatives, implementation schedule, and associated monitoring requirements to achieve the LA and WLAs assigned by the two US EPA-established TMDLs.
 The Implementation Plan was subsequently approved by the State Water Board on February 22, 2017, and the Office of Administrative Law on May 16, 2017.